kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/03-CV02-Confirmation-Bias.md

 This file documents Confirmation Bias in LLM interaction: models reinforcing the user's prior beliefs, detection patterns (affective congruence, low narrative entropy), and mitigation strategies.

-Replace with the full CV-02 text from the conversation.